 Get the Freshest Tree Possible

-The fresher a tree is when you purchase it, the longer it will last as part of your holiday decorations.
-To find the freshest tree…
+The fresher a Christmas tree is when you purchase it, the longer it will last as part of your holiday decorations.
+There are a few tricks to ensuring that you're getting the freshest tree.

-- Cut It Yourself: If you cut the tree down or choose it from an uncut tree farm, you will know for certain when it was first cut.
+If you cut the tree down or choose it from a tree farm, you will know for certain when it was first cut.
 Trees that arrive in sales lots may have been cut days or weeks earlier and will not last as long once they are decorated and displayed.